SamuelSwartzberg/flashcardifying_text_temp/inf.md

 ### addressing

+Memory is generally addressed via memory addresses.
-Logical Address = Virtual Address
+Physical addressing is addressing memory by using addresses corresponding to actual memory addreesses Logical Address = Virtual Address
-Virtual memory is addresed vy virtual addresses.
+Virtual/logical memory is addresed by virtual/logical addresses.
+Virtual memory & addresses are used by the OS for primary memory, but also may be used in other circumstances.
+Nearly all current implementations of virtual memory for primary memory divide virtual memory into pages.
+Pages of virtual memory typically have a fixed size or a few preditermined fixed lenths.
 For primary memory, virtual addresses are mapped to physical addresses in the page table.
 The MMU (Memory management unit) is a hardware device typically used to handle the page table/mapping of log to phys addr.
+Each process has its own section in virtual memory.
-Virtual memory will appear to an application to be continuous, though the physical memory it occupies may be discontinous.
+Virtual memory will appear to an application using it to be continuous, though the physical memory it occupies may be discontinous.
 Today, modern OSs only expose virtual memory to user-level programs.
+Virtual memory benefits security, as it means programs can't access each other's memory.

+#### memory management

+swap/page storage are virtual memory that is secondary memory used as an extension of primary memory swap/page storage may be a file(s) or a partition(s). managing virtual memory pages within primary memory|paging moving virtual memory from secondary to primary memory or v.v. (using pages)|swapping or paging moving virtual memory from secondary to primary memory or v.v. (without using pages)|swapping primary -> secondary memory|paged/swapped out secondary -> primary memory|paged/swapped in

 ### rom